-- •Dressings are to be kept clean and dry.
-You may remove the ace wrap and large dressing three days after surgery.
+- Dressings are to be kept clean and dry.
+You may remove the ace wrap and large dressing on the third day after surgery and replace with dry gauze and tape over the incision sites.
 Leave steri-strips or clear bandages in place until your follow up visit.
 A small amount of clear drainage or bleeding is normal.
-If this is happening, use dry gauze and tape over the incisions and change daily until drainage stops. - •You may get the incision wet when showering 3 days after surgery.
+If this is happening, the dressing should be changed daily. - You may get the incision wet when showering 3 days after surgery.
 The shower should be brief, and the wounds patted dry with a clean towel.
-No baths or soaking the incision until 3-4 weeks after surgery and well healed. - •If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.
+No baths or soaking the incision until 3-4 weeks after surgery and well healed. - If you notice purulent drainage (thick white or greenish in color) from the wound, increasing redness, or you have a temperature of 101 or higher, please report these symptoms to your surgeon or the doctor on call.